kalra19/Student_Course_Information/README.md

   * It is for finding details of Student using CourseName as query parameter

 * POST Requests (Python File - InsertStudent.py):
-  * It is for insert new Student record
+  * It is for inserting new Student record